Create a session

 |---|---|---|---|

-flowId | String | Yes | The unique identifier of the flow used to execute the session |
+flowId | string | Yes | The unique identifier of the flow used to execute the session |

-environment | string | Yes | Environment identifier ( live or staging ) |
+environment | string | Yes | Environment identifier (e.g. live, staging) |

 Request